fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/Lanelet1Compability.md

 Note, that extended features introduced in v1.1 and v1.2 like rudimentary traffic light handling, parking places and event regions are not fully compatible with lanelet2 map data.
 In the lanelet2 map specification these were redesigned from scratch.

+If you create new maps and you are still using lanelet1 it is a good idea to use the [validator](../lanelet2_validation) of lanelet2 to (roughly) validate that it is compatible with lanelet2.

 ## New projection methods

-Lanelet1 had only one projection: spherical mercator with a local reference point.
+Lanelet1 had only one projection method: spherical mercator with a local reference point.
 This is implemented in lanelet2 as basic method in [Projection.h](../lanelet2_io/include/lanelet2_io/Projection.h) as `SphericalMercatorProjector`.
 Use this projection if you come from lanelet1 and want to have the same behavior.

 Lanelet2 also supports more precise projections.
 Consider switching to one of these as soon as your application allows it.
 See package [lanelet2_projection](../lanelet2_projection) for more details.